 Serventy Conservation Award

 The prestigious Serventy Conservation Award was inaugurated in 1999 to commemorate the outstanding wildlife conservation work by the Serventy family members – Vin Serventy, his brother Dr Dominic Serventy and his sister Lucy.
 Each family member has given a lifetime of commitment to the conservation and preservation of our Australian wildlife.
-The award is intended to recognise and celebrate conservation work that has not been done as part of a professional career.
+The award is intended to recognise and celebrate conservation work that has not been done as part of a professional paid career.
 It is awarded to those who labour in the field for a love of nature and a determination that it should be conserved.
 Often, these have been non-scientists who have earned their conservation skills through sheer hard work.

 History of the Serventy Conservation Medal